CellProfiling/stable-diffusion/README.md

 # Generative model for insilico painting
-*This is the algorithm that currently places first in ISBI 2024 Light [My Cell competition](https://lightmycells.grand-challenge.org/evaluation/phase-2/leaderboard/)*
+*This is the algorithm that currently places first in ISBI 2024 [Light My Cell](https://lightmycells.grand-challenge.org/evaluation/phase-2/leaderboard/) competition.*

 This code base is modified from [Stable-diffusion](https://github.com/CompVis/stable-diffusion) code base, thanks the authors who made their work public!